Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 As the largest and capital city in Bavaria, a lot of people consider it one of the coolest destinations in Europe.

 From historic landmarks to cultural hotspots, Munich offers a multitude of experiences to satisfy every traveler’s interests.
 Whether you’re exploring the vibrant neighborhoods, indulging in the local cuisine, or immersing yourself in the city’s rich history, Munich is a captivating destination that will leave you with lasting memories.

 Altstadt is the historic and geographic heart of Munich.
 A pedestrianised zone, Altstadt is where you’ll find the majority of Munich’s tourist attractions, including Marienplatz, as well as shopping and great restaurants.

 To the north, you have the district of Maxvorstadt.
-Considered the cultural centre of Munich, here you’ll find a great variety of museums and art galleries.
+Considered the city center of cultural attractions of Munich, here you’ll find a great variety of museums and art galleries.
 It has a lively and vibrant student population and is home to Munich’s best nightlife scene.

 Right next door is Isavorstadt, our top pick for where to stay in Munich on a budget.
-It’s got slightly cheaper accommodation options, so you can worry less about where you’re sleeping and more about where the next stein is coming from.
+It has slightly cheaper accommodation options but is still close to central Munich, so worry less about where you’re sleeping and more about where the next stein is coming from.

 Schwabing is an exciting and eclectic neighbourhood.
 It’s full of quirky bars and coffee shops, as well as various cultural attractions.

 Across the Iskar River are Haidhausen and East Munich.
 These two areas are amongst the oldest in the city.
 They have stunning architecture and a plethora of thriving restaurants and family-friendly attractions.